Uberi/Autocomplete/README.md

 2. If you downloaded the binaries, open `Autocomplete.exe`.
 3. If you downloaded the source, make sure you have a recent version of [AutoHotkey](http://www.autohotkey.com/) installed, and run `Autocomplete.ahk`.
 4. Start typing somewhere.
 After the first few characters, a suggestion box will appear.
-5. Use the `Up` and `Down` arrow keys to select an entry if the currently selected one is not the desired word.
+5. Use the `Up`/`Down` and `PgUp`/`PgDn` keys to select an entry if the currently selected one is not the desired word.
 6. Press `Enter` or `Tab` to trigger the completion with the currently selected word.
-7. Alternatively, press one of `Alt + 1`, `Alt + 2`, ..., `Alt + 9`, `Alt + 0` to trigger completion with the 1st, 2nd, ..., 9th, and 10th word, repectively.
+7. Alternatively, press one of `1`, `2`, ... `9`, `0` to trigger completion with the 1st, 2nd, ...
+9th, and 10th word, repectively.
+8. Press `Esc` to cancel and close the suggestions list

 Advanced
 --------